robertorcosta/azure-docs.pt-br/articles/active-directory/identity-protection/howto-identity-protection-remediate-unblock.md

 ---
-title: Como corrigir riscos e desbloquear usuários no Azure AD Identity Protection
+title: Remediate risks and unblock users in Azure AD Identity Protection
-description: Saiba mais sobre as opções que você tem de fechar as detecções de risco ativas.
+description: Learn about the options you have close active risk detections.
 services: active-directory
 ms.service: active-directory
 ms.subservice: identity-protection
 ms.topic: conceptual
-ms.date: 10/18/2019
+ms.date: 11/21/2019
 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: daveba
 ms.reviewer: sahandle
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 61fe0e14fbb6c6251b3bf19843b9c065df60dd86
+ms.openlocfilehash: 350e7b37d36be70cea345db52cdfb639b2f1c1a8
-ms.sourcegitcommit: 7efb2a638153c22c93a5053c3c6db8b15d072949
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/24/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72887514"
+ms.locfileid: "74382111"
 ---
-# <a name="remediate-risks-and-unblock-users"></a>Corrigir riscos e desbloquear usuários
+# <a name="remediate-risks-and-unblock-users"></a>Remediate risks and unblock users

-Depois de concluir a [investigação](howto-identity-protection-investigate-risk.md), você desejará tomar medidas para corrigir o risco ou desbloquear os usuários.
-As organizações também têm a opção de habilitar a correção automatizada usando suas [políticas de risco](howto-identity-protection-configure-risk-policies.md).
-As organizações devem tentar fechar todas as detecções de riscos com as quais elas são apresentadas em um período de tempo com que sua organização se sente confortável.
-A Microsoft recomenda os eventos de fechamento assim que possível, pois o tempo é importante ao trabalhar com risco.
+After completing your [investigation](howto-identity-protection-investigate-risk.md), you will want to take action to remediate the risk or unblock users.
+Organizations also have the option to enable automated remediation using their [risk policies](howto-identity-protection-configure-risk-policies.md).
+Organizations should try to close all risk detections that they are presented with in a time period your organization is comfortable with.
+Microsoft recommends closing events as soon as possible because time matters when working with risk.

 ## <a name="remediation"></a>Correção

-Todas as detecções de riscos ativas contribuem para o cálculo de um valor chamado nível de risco do usuário.
+All active risk detections contribute to the calculation of a value called user risk level.
 O nível de risco do usuário é um indicador (baixo, médio, alto) para a probabilidade de que uma conta tenha sido comprometida.
-Como administrador, você deseja que todas as detecções de riscos sejam fechadas, para que os usuários afetados não estejam mais em risco.
+As an administrator, you want to get all risk detections closed, so that the affected users are no longer at risk.

-Algumas detecções de riscos podem ser marcadas pela proteção de identidade como "fechadas (sistema)", pois os eventos não foram mais determinados como arriscados.
+Some risks detections may be marked by Identity Protection as "Closed (system)" because the events were no longer determined to be risky.

-Os administradores têm as seguintes opções para corrigir:
+Administrators have the following options to remediate:

-- Correção automática com política de risco
+- Self-remediation with risk policy
 - Redefinição de senha manual
 - Ignorar o risco de usuário
-- Fechar manualmente as detecções de riscos individuais
+- Close individual risk detections manually

-### <a name="self-remediation-with-risk-policy"></a>Correção automática com política de risco
+### <a name="self-remediation-with-risk-policy"></a>Self-remediation with risk policy

-Se você permitir que os usuários se recorrem automaticamente, com a MFA (autenticação multifator do Azure) e a SSPR (redefinição de senha de autoatendimento) em suas políticas de risco, eles poderão ser desbloqueados quando o risco for detectado.
-Essas detecções são consideradas fechadas.
-Os usuários devem ter registrado anteriormente para o Azure MFA e o SSPR para usar quando o risco for detectado.
+If you allow users to self-remediate, with Azure Multi-Factor Authentication (MFA) and self-service password reset (SSPR) in your risk policies, they can unblock themselves when risk is detected.
+These detections are then considered closed.
+Users must have previously registered for Azure MFA and SSPR in order to use when risk is detected.

-Algumas detecções podem não aumentar o risco para o nível em que uma AutoCorreção do usuário seria necessária, mas os administradores ainda devem avaliar essas detecções.
-Os administradores podem determinar que medidas adicionais são necessárias, como [bloquear o acesso de locais](../conditional-access/howto-conditional-access-policy-location.md) ou reduzir o risco aceitável em suas políticas.
+Some detections may not raise risk to the level where a user self-remediation would be required but administrators should still evaluate these detections.
+Administrators may determine that additional measures are necessary like [blocking access from locations](../conditional-access/howto-conditional-access-policy-location.md) or lowering the acceptable risk in their policies.

 ### <a name="manual-password-reset"></a>Redefinição de senha manual

-Se exigir uma redefinição de senha usando uma política de risco do usuário não for uma opção, os administradores poderão fechar todas as detecções de risco de um usuário com uma redefinição de senha manual.
+If requiring a password reset using a user risk policy is not an option, administrators can close all risk detections for a user with a manual password reset.

-Os administradores recebem duas opções ao redefinir uma senha para seus usuários:
+Administrators are given two options when resetting a password for their users:

 - **Gerar uma senha temporária** – ao gerar uma senha temporária, você pode imediatamente deixar uma identidade em um estado seguro novamente.
-Esse método requer contato com os usuários afetados porque eles precisam saber qual é a senha temporária.
-Como a senha é temporária, o usuário é solicitado a alterar a senha para algo novo durante a próxima entrada.
+This method requires contacting the affected users because they need to know what the temporary password is.
+Because the password is temporary, the user is prompted to change the password to something new during the next sign-in.

 - **Exigir que o usuário redefina a senha** – exigir que os usuários redefinam senhas permite a autorrecuperação sem entrar em contato com o suporte técnico nem com o administrador.
-Esse método só se aplica a usuários que estão registrados para o Azure MFA e SSPR.
-Para usuários que não foram registrados, essa opção não está disponível.
+This method only applies to users that are registered for Azure MFA and SSPR.
+For users that have not been registered, this option isn't available.

 ### <a name="dismiss-user-risk"></a>Ignorar o risco de usuário

-Se uma redefinição de senha não for uma opção para você, porque, por exemplo, o usuário foi excluído, você poderá optar por ignorar as detecções de risco do usuário.
+If a password reset is not an option for you, because for example the user has been deleted, you can choose to dismiss user risk detections.

-Quando você clica em **ignorar risco do usuário**, todos os eventos são fechados e o usuário afetado não está mais em risco.
+When you click **Dismiss user risk**, all events are closed and the affected user is no longer at risk.
 No entanto, como esse método não tem um impacto sobre a senha existente, ele não deixa a identidade relacionada em um estado seguro novamente.

-### <a name="close-individual-risk-detections-manually"></a>Fechar manualmente as detecções de riscos individuais
+### <a name="close-individual-risk-detections-manually"></a>Close individual risk detections manually

-Você pode fechar manualmente as detecções de risco individuais.
-Fechando as detecções de risco manualmente, você pode diminuir o nível de risco do usuário.
-Normalmente, as detecções de risco são fechadas manualmente em resposta a uma investigação relacionada.
-Por exemplo, quando conversar com um usuário revela que uma detecção de risco ativa não é mais necessária.
+You can close individual risk detections manually.
+By closing risk detections manually, you can lower the user risk level.
+Typically, risk detections are closed manually in response to a related investigation.
+For example, when talking to a user reveals that an active risk detection is not required anymore.

-Ao fechar as detecções de risco manualmente, você pode optar por executar qualquer uma das seguintes ações para alterar o status de uma detecção de risco:
+When closing risk detections manually, you can choose to take any of the following actions to change the status of a risk detection:

-- Confirmar o usuário comprometido
+- Confirm user compromised
 - Ignorar o risco de usuário
-- Confirmar a entrada segura
+- Confirm sign-in safe
-- Confirmar entrada comprometida
+- Confirm sign-in compromised

-## <a name="unblocking-users"></a>Desbloqueando usuários
+## <a name="unblocking-users"></a>Unblocking users

-Um administrador pode optar por bloquear uma entrada com base em suas políticas de risco ou investigações.
-Um bloco pode ocorrer com base na entrada ou no risco do usuário.
+An administrator may choose to block a sign-in based on their risk policy or investigations.
+A block may occur based on either sign-in or user risk.

-### <a name="unblocking-based-on-user-risk"></a>Desbloqueio com base no risco do usuário
+### <a name="unblocking-based-on-user-risk"></a>Unblocking based on user risk

-Para desbloquear uma conta bloqueada devido ao risco do usuário, os administradores têm as seguintes opções:
+To unblock an account blocked due to user risk, administrators have the following options:

 1. **Redefinir senha** - você pode redefinir a senha do usuário.
-1. **Ignorar risco do usuário** – a política de risco do usuário bloqueia um usuário se o nível de risco do usuário configurado para bloquear o acesso tiver sido atingido.
-Você pode reduzir o nível de risco de um usuário ignorando o risco do usuário ou fechando manualmente as detecções de risco relatadas.
+1. **Dismiss user risk** - The user risk policy blocks a user if the configured user risk level for blocking access has been reached.
+You can reduce a user's risk level by dismissing user risk or manually closing reported risk detections.
-1. **Excluir o usuário da política** – se você acredita que a configuração atual da sua política de entrada está causando problemas para usuários específicos, você pode excluir os usuários dele.
-Para obter mais informações, consulte a seção exclusões no artigo [como configurar e habilitar políticas de risco](howto-identity-protection-configure-risk-policies.md#exclusions).
+1. **Exclude the user from policy** - If you think that the current configuration of your sign-in policy is causing issues for specific users, you can exclude the users from it.
+For more information, see the section Exclusions in the article [How To: Configure and enable risk policies](howto-identity-protection-configure-risk-policies.md#exclusions).
 1. **Desabilitar política** - se você achar que sua configuração de política está causando problemas para todos os usuários, poderá desabilitar a política.
-Para obter mais informações, consulte o artigo [como configurar e habilitar políticas de risco](howto-identity-protection-configure-risk-policies.md).
+For more information, see the article [How To: Configure and enable risk policies](howto-identity-protection-configure-risk-policies.md).

-### <a name="unblocking-based-on-sign-in-risk"></a>Desbloqueando com base no risco de entrada
+### <a name="unblocking-based-on-sign-in-risk"></a>Unblocking based on sign-in risk

-Para desbloquear uma conta com base no risco de entrada, os administradores têm as seguintes opções:
+To unblock an account based on sign-in risk, administrators have the following options:

 1. **Entrada de um local ou dispositivo familiar** – uma razão comum para entradas suspeitas bloqueadas são as tentativas de entrada de locais ou de dispositivos desconhecidos.
-Os usuários podem determinar rapidamente se esse motivo é o motivo do bloqueio, tentando entrar de um local ou dispositivo familiar.
+Your users can quickly determine whether this reason is the blocking reason by trying to sign-in from a familiar location or device.
-1. **Excluir o usuário da política** – se você acredita que a configuração atual da sua política de entrada está causando problemas para usuários específicos, você pode excluir os usuários dele.
-Para obter mais informações, consulte a seção exclusões no artigo [como configurar e habilitar políticas de risco](howto-identity-protection-configure-risk-policies.md#exclusions).
+1. **Exclude the user from policy** - If you think that the current configuration of your sign-in policy is causing issues for specific users, you can exclude the users from it.
+For more information, see the section Exclusions in the article [How To: Configure and enable risk policies](howto-identity-protection-configure-risk-policies.md#exclusions).
 1. **Desabilitar política** - se você achar que sua configuração de política está causando problemas para todos os usuários, poderá desabilitar a política.
-Para obter mais informações, consulte o artigo [como configurar e habilitar políticas de risco](howto-identity-protection-configure-risk-policies.md).
+For more information, see the article [How To: Configure and enable risk policies](howto-identity-protection-configure-risk-policies.md).

 ## <a name="next-steps"></a>Próximos passos